vimeo/dials/README.md

 	Path string `dials_env:"configpath"`
 }

-// ConfigPath returns the path to the config file.
-This is particularly helpful
+// ConfigPath returns the path to the config file that Dials should read.
+This
+// is particularly helpful when it's desirable to specify the file's path via
-// when the path is populated from environment variables or command line flags.
+// environment variables or command line flags.
+Dials will first populate the
-// Dials will first read from environment variables and command line flags
+// configuration struct from environment variables and command line flags
-// and then read the config file specified by the populated field. func (c *Config) ConfigPath() (string, bool) {
+// and then read the config file that the ConfigPath() method returns func (c *Config) ConfigPath() (string, bool) {
 	// can alternatively return empty string and false if the state of the
-	// struct doesn't specify a config file to read return c.Path, true
+	// struct doesn't specify a config file to read. return c.Path, true
 }